DaveStrickland/AstroPhotography/README.md

 The command line `dksraw` application will provide the following subcommands:
 - grey: Convert a RAW file into a single channel (greyscale) 16-bit PNG or FITS file using one of several methods. **Partially implemented.**
-- rgb: Convert a RAW file into an RGB PNG image.
+- rgb: Convert a RAW file into an RGB PNG image. **Not yet implemented.**
-- hist: Calculate and plot RGB or greyscale levels from a RAW image.
+- hist: Calculate and plot RGB or greyscale levels from a RAW image.  **Not yet implemented.**
 - split: Splits the input RAW file into separate 16-bit PNG files for each of the R, G, B and G channel in the Bayer mask. **Implemented.**
 - whitebalance: Perform whitebalance calculations on the input RAW file in one of several ways. **Partially implemented as part of `grey`.**
-- info: Print metadata about the input RAW file to stdout.
+- info: Print metadata about the input RAW file to stdout.  **Not yet implemented.**
-- features: Performs image segmentation on the input RAW image and outputs a list of the coordinates and sizes of features thus found, along with an indexed image that can be used to view them.
+- features: Performs image segmentation on the input RAW image and outputs a list of the coordinates and sizes of features thus found, along with an indexed image that can be used to view them.  **Not yet implemented.**

+### ap_ scripts

+(To be described)

 # Installation Instructions

 ## Minimum Requirements

 See `requirements.txt` for full dependency list.
-- Python 3.5+
-- `numpy` and `matplotlib`
-- `PyYAML`
-- `rawpy` (python binding and interface to libraw)
+This is a Python 3 project, with no intention to support Python 2.

 ## Optional Requirements